 Ranked: The cheapest cars to insure in Kansas

-Below, you’ll find a breakdown of the cheapest cars to insure in Kansas and their average six-month full coverage insurance premiums.
+Below is a list of the cheapest vehicles to insure in Kansas and their average six-month full coverage premiums.

 Car make-model | Average six-month premium |